TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 }
 ```

 The `name`, `tier`, and `flavour` properties determine how the hero should look in the Pond of Fame.
-The `supporter` property tells us which supporter added the hero.
-We'll get to that later.
+The `supporter` property tells me which supporter added the hero.
+I'll get to that later.

 ## Entities